Jessica Alba: Public image

 Alba has received attention for her looks over the years and has been included in several publications' lists of the most attractive celebrities of the time.
-She was included in Maxim Magazine's Hot 100 list multiple times from 2001 to 2014.
+She was included in Maxim magazine's Hot 100 list multiple times from 2001 to 2014.
 On this she has said, "I have to go to certain lengths to use sexuality to my advantage, while guiding people to thinking the way I want them to."

 In 2002, she was voted the fifth Sexiest Female Star in a Hollywood.com poll.
 In 2005, she was named one of People Magazine's 50 Most Beautiful People, and appeared in the magazine's 100 Most Beautiful list in 2007.
 She has also been named on FHM's Sexiest Women lists.

 Alba was named among Playboy magazine's "25 Sexiest Celebrities" in 2006, and appeared on its cover that year.
 She was involved in litigation against Playboy for its use of her image on this cover (from a promotional shot for Into the Blue) without her consent, which she contended gave the impression that she was featured in the issue in a "nude pictorial".
 She later dropped the lawsuit after receiving a personal apology from Playboy owner Hugh Hefner, who agreed to make donations to two charities Alba had supported.
 Also in 2006, readers of AskMen.com voted Alba #1 on its "99 Most Desirable Women" list.
-In 2007, Alba was ranked No.4 on Empire Magazine's "100 Sexiest Movie Stars".
-Both GQ and In Style had Alba on their June 2008 covers.
+In 2007, Alba was ranked No.4 on Empire magazine's "100 Sexiest Movie Stars".
+Both GQ and InStyle had Alba on their June 2008 covers.
 She appeared in the 2009 Campari calendar, which featured photos of her posing; Campari printed 9,999 copies of the calendar.
 In 2011, she was named one of the "100 Hottest Women of All-Time" by Men's Health, and in 2012 People named her one of the year's "Most Beautiful at Every Age".